Chapter 4 : Creative Output: Mischief

 Never doubt my skills in deflection.
 It only ever falters with my parents, though.

 Thank you for reading!
 If you have any questions, comments, suggestions, criticisms, please share them with me.
-I love reading reviews and discussing the story with you and will be more than happy to provide clarification where needed, if required, upon request.
+I love reading reviews and discussing the story with you.

 Scheiße - shit